shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-20-stock_prediction.md

 ### :octicons-git-compare-16: **Baseline Model Iteration**

+!!! info "asda"

     Modeling is an **iterative process**, let's begin with a **general baseline**, upon which we will try to improve, by considering a much larger range of preprocessing & model options.
 As defined in the **strategic plan**, we will go through most of the steps, however we'll keep things a little more simple at first, and do more testing in subsequent iterations.

+    - **Preprocessing**: Filling NaN, Adding Date Features, Adding one-hot-encoding of **category**
+    - **Modeling**: **RandomForest** with default hyperparameters, we test **10 random splits** and average **the MAE**

 ### :octicons-git-compare-16: **Model Investigation Iteration**

+!!! info

+    Having a baseline, lets focus some attention to **feature transformations** as they can impact model accuracy.
+We'll also pay more attention to variations of machine learning models and utilise our knowledge of hyperaparameters and gridsearch optimisation to find the most optimal hyperparameters

+    - **Preprocessing**: Filling NaN, Adding Date Features, Logarithmic Feature Transformation,
+    - **Modeling**:

 ## :octicons-git-compare-16: **Baseline Model Iteration**

+Modeling is an **iterative process**, let's begin with a **general baseline**, upon which we will try to improve, by considering a much larger range of preprocessing & model options.
+As defined in the **strategic plan**, we will go through most of the steps, however we'll keep things a little more simple at first, and do more testing in subsequent iterations.

+    - **Preprocessing**: Filling NaN, Adding Date Features, Adding one-hot-encoding of **category**
+    - **Modeling**: **RandomForest** with default hyperparameters, we test **10 random splits** and average **the MAE**

 ### **1 | Datasets**